jjflozano/uma-ros-android/README.md

   pages={91--99}
 }

+**Remote planning and operation of a UGV through ROS and commercial mobile networks**
+@inproceedings{sanchez2022sarioca,
+  title={Remote planning and operation of a {UGV} through {ROS} and commercial mobile networks}, author={Manuel Sánchez-Montero and Manuel Toscano-Moreno and Juan Bravo-Arrabal and Javier Serón Barba and Pablo Vera-Ortega  and Ricardo Vázquez-Martín and  J.J.
+Fernandez-Lozano and
+ Anthony Mandow and Alfonso García-Cerezo}, booktitle={Fifth Iberian Robotics Conference}, year={2022}, pages={Submitted to}
+}

 # Updates and a real use case (SAR tasks):
 We present the design (frontend) and functionality (backend) of the developed UMA-ROS-Android app, being executable in current Android version